-- Individual trauma counselling (Clinical Services) for adults, adolescents and children aims to reduce trauma related symptoms and enhance psychosocial health and wellbeing.
+- Individual trauma counselling (Clinical Services) for adults, adolescents and children aims to reduce trauma related symptoms and enhance psychosocial health and well-being.

 - Family and relationship counselling for couples, parents, children and families who suffer family and relationship problems as an impact of experiencing refugee torture and trauma and who have difficulties in accessing ‘mainstream’ family relationship counselling.

-- Psychosocial counselling and support for young people between the age of 12 and 21 who have been impacted by refugee trauma and are at risk of disconnection from school, work, family or community and/or at risk of homelessness.
-The service retains a high level of flexibility, with a emphasis on a strengths-based and solution-focused approach, as well as outreach services.
+- Psychosocial counselling and support for young people between the age of 12 and 21 who have been impacted by refugee trauma and are at high risk of disconnection from school, work, family or community and/or at risk of homelessness.
+The service retains a high level of flexibility, with an emphasis on a strengths-based and solution-focused approach, as well as outreach services.

 How does counselling work?